francisco843/CRM/README.md

 ## Scripts / Addons

 Every time you run the web server, the CRM scans the `scripts/` folder and executes all `.py` files in alphabetical order.

-## Important note about requirements

-The CRM itself only needs:

-- Python 3.11+
-- `venv`
-- `pip`
-- The packages listed in `requirements.txt`

-Custom scripts inside `scripts/` are different:

-- Any `.py` file in `scripts/` runs automatically when the webservice starts.
-- A custom script may require extra Python packages, environment variables, input files, network access, or external APIs.
-- Those extra requirements belong to that script, not to the CRM core.

-If one of your scripts needs more packages, add them to `requirements.txt` so `start.sh` installs them automatically.
-If one of your scripts needs files or environment variables, document them next to that script.

 ### Addon contract